astanway/crucible/readme.md

 Crucible is a refinement and feedback suite for algorithm testing.
 It was designed to be used to create anomaly detection algorithms, but it is very simple and can probably be extended to work with your particular domain.
+It evolved out of a need to test and rapidly generate standardized feedback for iterating on anomaly detection algorithms.

 ## How it works